Say It Ain't So, Joe (song): Roger Daltrey's version

-In 1977, Roger Daltrey covered the song for his third solo album One of the Boys.
-This cover version features Keith Moon (drums) and John Entwistle (bass) of The Who, as well as Jimmy McCulloch (guitar) of Paul McCartney's Wings.
+In 1977, Roger Daltrey covered the song for his third solo studio album One of the Boys.
+This cover version features John Entwistle (bass guitar) of the Who and Jimmy McCulloch (guitar) of Paul McCartney and Wings.
 Daltrey's version was released as a single (apart from in the UK) and peaked at number 20 in the Netherlands, but failed to chart elsewhere.
+Entwistle, McCulloch, and Keith Moon (drums) of the Who appeared in the music video.